kuzudb/kuzu-docs/blog/2024-02-23-transforming-your-data-2/index.md

 ## Exploratory data analysis

-Once the data is loaded into Kùzu, it's trivial to begin exploring the data using Cypher queries in one of three ways: i) using a Kùzu CLI shell ii) using a Jupyter notebook, and iii) using the Kùzu Explorer UI.
+Once the data is loaded into Kùzu, it's very simple to begin exploring the data using Cypher queries in one of three ways: i) using a Kùzu CLI shell, ii) using a Jupyter notebook, and iii) using the Kùzu Explorer UI.
 Because the goal of this exercise is to perform exploratory data analysis on the graph, we'll [Kùzu Explorer](https://github.com/kuzudb/explorer) to visualize the graph and run Cypher queries.